knit with love

 This is how my mom learned to sew and knit, something that she passed on to me at an early age.
 She always had a sewing project or was fiddling with knitting or crochet needles.
 Once, back in 1992, she bought a few different floral printed fabrics and made me a set of shorts and matching tops.
 I remember thinking I was the coolest kid in town!
 Oh, did I mention we used glitter glue to outline some of the flowers?!

 What has stayed with me is the need to create things that deserve to exist.
 The outfits my grandmother was making were each made for a specific person.
 They were cherished by that person and passed on to other women in their family.
 While I no longer have the short sets my mom made, I still think about how happy they made me.
 This is what I hope to achieve for you and your family with eddys brand; items to be cherished for generations.

-listen in as andrea and i talk about fair trade, sustainability and leading parallel lives in nyc.
+Listen in as Andrea and I talk about Fair Trade, low waste, sustainably made clothes, and leading parallel lives in NYC.

 We’re both graduates of F.I.T. – go tigers – who were not originally accepted, but in the age-old tradition of not taking no for an answer, we attended anyway!